eawww/TungstenCarbide/game/rules/01-Contents.md

 # Contents

 - Board
+  - 10x10x10 hexagonal grid
 - 6 Character Tokens
-- 12 Robot Slave Tokens
 - 1 Cup of Initiative Tokens
   - 6 Initiative Tokens
 - 6 Health tracking tokens
+- 270 Hexagonal Tunnel Tiles
+- 12 six-sided dice
 - 6 Player Boards
-- 12 Robot Slave Boards
+  - Includes:
+    - Health counter (dead - 20)
+    - Turn description
+    - Spaces to place trap cards under board
+- Item Cards (See _Items_)
 - 120 Item Tokens
   - 20 for each player
-- 200 Item Cards (See _Items_)
+- 12 Robot Slave Tokens

 ## Board

 The game is played on a hexagonal grid.
 A variety of maps may be created, but the standard map is a 10x10x10 hexagon.
 Home spaces are centered on each side one row from the edge.
-Home spaces are numbered from 1-6 in clockwise order for position selection purposes.

 ## Character Tokens